ZacNCheese/ZacNCheese/README.md

 # Hi there, I'm Zachary 👋

-## I'm a Software and Applications Developer!
+## I'm a Software Engineer!

 - 🌱 I’m currently learning as much as possible
-- 🥅 2023 Goals: Dive into the react native development space.
+- 🥅 2025 Goals: Dive into the react native development space.
 - 🖥️ I do most of my projects at work - which I am not allowed to post on here (obviously).

 ### Connect with me: